Something in the Heavens: Background and release

-"Something in the Heavens" is the second single following Capaldi's comeback in June 2025, when he released the single “Survive” and went on to play a surprise set on the Pyramid Stage at Glastonbury Festival 2025.
+"Something in the Heavens" is the second single following Capaldi's comeback in June 2025, when he released the single "Survive" and went on to play a surprise set on the Pyramid Stage at Glastonbury Festival 2025.
+On 2 July 2025, a demo of the song was released under the title "Sounds Of Gathering Clouds" from the CD Lyrics of "Survive".
+The song was later titled as "Something In The Heavens" and was reportedly planned to be released on 14 August 2025, but it was later delayed.

 On 3 September 2025, some of Capaldi's fans received a bouquet of flowers in the mail, alongside a signed card with the lyric "'Something in the Heavens' tells me that we'll be together again," handwritten on the front.
 When opened, a short snippet of the song plays.
 Scottish singer Susan Boyle, with whom Capaldi has developed a friendship, also received a bouquet.
 The following day, Capaldi publicly teased the song for the first time by posting an extended version of the previous snippet to social media.

-The song debuted live on 6 September 2025, during the opening show of Capaldi’s "UK & Ireland Summer 2025 Tour", in Sheffield.
+The song debuted live on 6 September 2025, during the opening show of Capaldi's Summer 2025 UK & Ireland tour, in Sheffield.

 On 15 September 2025, Capaldi announced via social media that "Something in the Heavens" would release just three days later, on 18 September 2025.
+The song's meaning revolves around a love that persists after loss, a promise to hold on until the next life, and the imagery of heaven as reunion.

 Critical reception

+Sophie Graham of Music and Gigs describes "Something in the Heavens" as "raw, heartfelt, and quintessentially Capaldi, proving once again he knows how to make a song feel like it’s just for you."
+Music Talkers says the song "doesn’t reinvent Capaldi’s wheel—but it doesn’t need to."
+They state further, "It’s a subtle evolution of his trademark balladry—less polished pop sheen, more atmospheric folk-soul."

-Universal Music Canada said, "‘Something In The Heavens’ details loss in all its forms - but also the glimmers of hope that remain - and is yet another breathtaking example of Lewis’s extraordinary gift for cutting straight to the soul."
+Universal Music Canada said, "'Something In The Heavens' details loss in all its forms - but also the glimmers of hope that remain - and is yet another breathtaking example of Lewis’s extraordinary gift for cutting straight to the soul."